ASFHyP3/hyp3-docs/docs/dems.md

 # Digital Elevation Models
-Digital Elevation Models are required when processing SAR data to higher-level products, such as the [Radiometric Terrain Correction (RTC)](products.md#rtc) and [Interferometric SAR (InSAR)](products.md#insar) products available [On Demand](https://search.asf.alaska.edu/#/?topic=onDemand) from ASF.
+Digital Elevation Models are required when processing SAR data to higher-level products, such as the [Radiometric Terrain Correction (RTC)](products.md#rtc "RTC Product Documentation" ){target=_blank} and [Interferometric SAR (InSAR)](products.md#insar "InSAR Product Documentation " ){target=_blank} products available [On Demand](https://search.asf.alaska.edu/#/?topic=onDemand "Vertex On Demand Documentation" ){target=_blank) from ASF.

 ASF uses DEMs that are publicly available and have wide-ranging coverage.
 In the past, ASF maintained a collection of DEMs that were pre-processed as appropriate for SAR workflows, and applied a preference hierarchy so that the best available DEM in any given area would be automatically selected for processing.

-With the public release of the [GLO-30 Copernicus DEM](https://spacedata.copernicus.eu/documents/20126/0/GEO1988-CopernicusDEM-SPE-002_ProductHandbook_I1.00.pdf){target=blank}, we have changed our default DEM strategy to leverage a cloud-hosted copy of the global Copernicus DEM.
+With the public release of the [GLO-30 Copernicus DEM](https://spacedata.copernicus.eu/documents/20126/0/GEO1988-CopernicusDEM-SPE-002_ProductHandbook_I1.00.pdf "Copernicus DEM GLO-30 Handbook" ){target=blank}, we have changed our default DEM strategy to leverage a cloud-hosted copy of the global Copernicus DEM.
 This is now the default DEM for processing RTC products, and the only option available for processing InSAR products.

 !!! important "Copernicus DEM GLO-30 Updated"

-    We use the [Copernicus DEM GLO-30 Public dataset](https://spacedata.copernicus.eu/explore-more/news-archive/-/asset_publisher/Ye8egYeRPLEs/blog/id/434960){target=blank} as our default DEM for RTC and InSAR processing.
-We have now updated to the [2021 release of the Copernicus DEM GLO-30 Public dataset](https://spacedata.copernicus.eu/blogs/-/blogs/copernicus-dem-2021-release-now-available){target=blank}, which improves coverage over Norway, and includes 5 additional tiles.
-For more information, see the 'Releases' section of [this article](https://spacedata.copernicus.eu/web/cscda/dataset-details?articleId=394198){target=blank}.
+    We use the [Copernicus DEM GLO-30 Public dataset](https://spacedata.copernicus.eu/explore-more/news-archive/-/asset_publisher/Ye8egYeRPLEs/blog/id/434960 "Copernicus DEM GLO-30 Information" ){target=_blank} as our default DEM for RTC and InSAR processing.
+We have now updated to the [2021 release of the Copernicus DEM GLO-30 Public dataset](https://spacedata.copernicus.eu/blogs/-/blogs/copernicus-dem-2021-release-now-available "Copernicus DEM GLO-30 Press Release" ){target=_blank}, which improves coverage over Norway, and includes 5 additional tiles.
+For more information, see the 'Releases' section of [this article](https://spacedata.copernicus.eu/web/cscda/dataset-details?articleId=394198 "Copernicus DEM GLO-30 Dataset Details" ){target=_blank}.

-    Users still have the option to use the legacy DEMs when processing RTC jobs [On Demand in Vertex](https://search.asf.alaska.edu/#/?topic=onDemand) and when using the [API](https://hyp3-docs.asf.alaska.edu/using/api/) or [SDK](https://hyp3-docs.asf.alaska.edu/using/sdk/), but we recommend using the Copernicus DEM whenever possible.
+    Users still have the option to use the legacy DEMs when processing RTC jobs [On Demand in Vertex](https://search.asf.alaska.edu/#/?topic=onDemand "Vertex On Demand Documentation" ){target=_blank} and when using the [API](https://hyp3-docs.asf.alaska.edu/using/api/ "https://hyp3-docs.asf.alaska.edu/using/api" ){target=_blank} or [SDK](https://hyp3-docs.asf.alaska.edu/using/sdk/ "https://hyp3-docs.asf.alaska.edu/using/sdk" ){target=_blank}, but we recommend using the Copernicus DEM whenever possible.

     When processing InSAR On Demand products, the Copernicus DEM is the only option available.
 The legacy DEMs are no longer supported for InSAR processing.